Responsible University Official: Vice Provost for Research

 D. Provost and Executive Vice President for Academic Affairs

 The Provost and Executive Vice President for Academic Affairs (Provost) will receive the inquiry and/or investigation report and any written comments made by the respondent or the complainant on the draft report.
-The Provost will consult with the Vice President for Research (VPR), RIO or other appropriate officials and will determine whether to conduct an investigation after receipt of an inquiry report, whether misconduct occurred, whether to impose sanctions, or whether to take other appropriate administrative actions.
+The Provost will consult with the Vice Provost for Research (VPR), RIO or other appropriate officials and will determine whether to conduct an investigation after receipt of an inquiry report, whether misconduct occurred, whether to impose sanctions, or whether to take other appropriate administrative actions.

 General Policies and Principles